Returns a Module object, which can be used to instantiate and interact with the class remotely.

 cls – The class to instantiate.

-name (Optional[str]) – Name to give the module object, to be reused later on.
+name (Optional[str], optional) – Name to give the module object, to be reused later on.
+(Default: None

-dryrun (bool) – Whether to create the Blob if it doesn’t exist, or load a Blob object as a dryrun.
+dryrun (bool, optional) – Whether to create the Module if it doesn’t exist, or load a Module object as a dryrun.

 (Default: False